 Missing a few presents?
 Want to help make a difference?
 You’ve come to the right place!
 Team TransLash made a list of trans-owned businesses to support this holiday season.
 From makeup to clothes to visual art, we’ve got you covered.
-These businesses are all available online, and some also have physical locations (though they may be closed due to COVID).
-Make sure to check back frequently for the updates and added businesses!
+These businesses are all available online, and some also have physical locations (though they may be closed due to the pandemic).
+Make sure to check back frequently for updates as we add more businesses!
 Happy holidays, fam!

 Armani Dae is a transgender Jamaican-American artist, photographer, and actor.
 His work and store consists of photography prints, one-of-a-kind paintings, published books and apparel.
 The paintings also have payment plans available making them accessible to every buyer.
 Visit the website here.